vsphere-tmm/Supervisor-Services/README.md

 # Supervisor Services Catalog

 Discover current Supervisor Services offered to support modern applications through vSphere Services.
-New service will be added overtime with the goal to continue to empower your DevOps communities.
+New services will be added over time with the goal to continue to empower your DevOps communities.

-Prior vSphere 8 Update 1, the Supervisor Services are only available with Supervisor Clusters enabled using VMware NSX-T. With vSphere 8 U1, Supervisor Services are also supported when using the vSphere Distributed Switch networking stack.
+Prior to vSphere 8 Update 1, the Supervisor Services are only available with Supervisor Clusters enabled using VMware NSX-T. With vSphere 8 U1, Supervisor Services are also supported when using the vSphere Distributed Switch (VDS) networking stack.

 | Supervisor Service | vSphere 7 | vSphere 8 |
 | :--: | :--: | :--: |